ST 2110 > NMOS

 - Live production pipelines that require frame-accurate sync and predictable timing

-- Multi-camera workflows with tally/status, control panels, and orchestration
+- Multi-camera workflows with control panels, tally/status, and orchestration

 - Hybrid facilities where SDI remains in specific zones during phased migration